calaldees/teachingWorkshops/teacherEducation/ks5.md

 * Suggested classroom use
     * Just say `AQA Nov 2020 A-Level Paper2 Q3.6`
+        * > Explain why the volatile environment (the contents of registers) must be saved before an interrupt is serviced
         * Students can find it themselves (teach them to setup bookmarks, download, should take them 60 seconds)
             * Don't rename the files (the exam board named them that way for a reason.
 Learn the naming convention)
     * Use them as starters (even to introduce topic)/plenary